 Lake Gerry B. Montgomery is approximately 5.5 acres in size with a gazebo, bridge, boardwalk, and fishing piers.
 The lake is stocked with catfish and rainbow trout through the City's partnership with the Kentucky Department of Fish and Wildlife Fishing in Neighborhoods (FINs) program.

 In August 2018, the Paducah Board of Commissioners approved naming the lake after former Mayor Gerry B. Montgomery who served as Mayor from 1988 through 1995.
-Mayor Harless said, “Mayor Montgomery is to credit for bringing back Noble Park to the community.
+Then mayor, Mayor Brandi Harless said, “Mayor Montgomery is to credit for bringing back Noble Park to the community.
 She thought it was an asset to the community that needed to be preserved.”
 Mayor Montgomery also founded the Paducah Ambassadors which celebrated its 30th anniversary in 2018.
 The approved municipal order states, “The City of Paducah along with the Paducah Ambassadors desire to express their gratitude to former Mayor Montgomery for her dedication to the preservation and promotion of our community by formally naming the lake at Bob Noble Park in her honor.”
 On July 16, 2020, Gerry Montgomery attended a ceremony for the unveiling of the Lake Montgomery sign.